NkemdiAnyiam/webchalk-animate/README.md

   // optional configuration object
   {playbackRate: 2, description: 'Enter all the shapes'},
   // 4 animation clips
+  [
     enterSquare,
     enterCircle,
     Entrance(triEl, '~fly-in', ['from-bottom-left']),
     Entrance(document.querySelector('.pentagon'), '~appear', []),
+  ]
 );

-// add more clips to the sequence seq.addClips(
+// add more clips to the sequence seq.addClips([
   Motion(circEl, '~move-to', [sqrEl]),
   Exit(sqrEl, '~fade-out', []),
-);
+]);

 seq.play().then(() => seq.rewind());
 ```
 <!--MD-E id="usage__create-sequence-clips"-->

 In the example above, a new sequence is created with <!--MD-S id="usage__create-sequence" code-type="inline-code" MD-G-->`webchalk.newSequence()`<!--MD-E -->.
-However, the first object passed to it is not an animation clip.
-You are actually allowed to pass a set of configuration options as the first argument to <!--MD-S id="usage__create-sequence" code-type="inline-code" MD-G-->`webchalk.newSequence()`<!--MD-E--> and _then_ a list of clips (but if you do not want to set any configuration, you can just pass the list of clips only).
+However, the first object passed to it is not an array of clips.
+You are actually allowed to pass a set of configuration options as the first argument to <!--MD-S id="usage__create-sequence" code-type="inline-code" MD-G-->`webchalk.newSequence()`<!--MD-E--> and _then_ an array of clips (but if you do not want to set any configuration, you can just pass the array of clips only).
 Either way, the sequence contains four animation clips.
-Afterwards, two more clips are added to the sequence (for a total of six) using <!--MD-S id="usage__add-clips" code-type="inline-code" MD-G-->`AnimSequence.prototype.addClips()`<!--MD-E-->.
+Afterwards, two more clips are added to the sequence (for a total of six) using <!--MD-S id="usage__add-clips" code-type="inline-code" MD-G-->`AnimSequence.prototype.addClips([])`<!--MD-E-->.
 Finally, the sequence is played and rewound.
 When playing, the animation clips will be played in order, each one starting _only_ after the previous one has finished.
 When rewinding, the clips are rewound in reverse order.

 #### Changing Sequential Timing of Clips